alljamin/portfolio/_pages/the distillery co.md

 image: "/assets/img/scotch/background.jpg"
 ---

-I have contracted for Adelaide based digital agency - [The Distillery Co](https://thedistillery.co/) - during the May of 2016 as a front-end web developer.
+I have contracted for Adelaide based digital agency - [The Distillery Co](https://thedistillery.co/) - during the May of 2017 as a front-end web developer.

 My main task was to convert static PDF mockups for [Scotch College website](https://web.archive.org/web/20180811223753/https://www.scotch.sa.edu.au/) into SCSS, JavaScript and HTML5.
-This web reource is created on Drupal 6 - I had to touch a bit of PHP as well.
+This web reource is created on Drupal 6.

 Here are the examples of completed work.